Veil

 <quiet-veil>

-Veils are used to cover elements visually and disable interaction during important states such as loading.
+Covers elements visually and disables interaction during important states such as submitting or loading.

 <div id="veil__overview"> <quiet-veil active> <quiet-card> <form> <quiet-text-field label="Name" name="name" placeholder="Meowy McGee"></quiet-text-field> <quiet-text-area label="Feedback" name="feedback" placeholder="Tell us about your experience!"></quiet-text-area> <quiet-button type="submit" variant="primary">Submit</quiet-button> </form> </quiet-card> </quiet-veil> <quiet-button toggle="on">Activated</quiet-button> </div> <style> #veil__overview { quiet-veil { max-width: 360px; margin-block-end: 2rem; } form { display: flex; flex-direction: column; gap: 1.5rem; } } </style> <script> const container = document.getElementById('veil__overview'); const veil = container.querySelector('quiet-veil'); const form = container.querySelector('form'); const activateButton = container.querySelector('quiet-button[toggle]'); form.addEventListener('submit', event => event.preventDefault()); activateButton.addEventListener('click', () => { veil.active = activateButton.toggle === 'on'; }); </script>